 Last Friday was a big day for us at Warc, with the announcement of our inaugural Warc Prize for Social Strategy.
 In all, five Golds, five Silvers and eight Bronzes were handed out at the awards ceremony in London; the Grand Prix went to AMV BBDO for 'Mariachi', a tongue-in-cheek integrated campaign from Doritos, the PepsiCo-owned snack brand.

 We set up the prize in the hope of uncovering social media campaigns that demonstrated solid strategies and – most important of all – impressive business results.
 Ahead of the announcement, I spoke to Molly Flatt, word of mouth evangelist at digital agency 1000heads and one of this year's judges, to discuss whether or not the entries had met this brief.

 What is the single common thing that drives every social media strategy?
 A belief in the power of word of mouth?
 People?
 Measurable objectives?
 Facebook?

 Nope.
 It's the brief.
 Whether created by a planner or a marketer, whether served to an agency or an internal team, the brief is the genesis of any social media activity, whether that's a short-term campaign or ongoing community management.
 And if you're not achieving your anticipated results, the culprit – underneath all the cultural resistance, resource issues and problematic metrics – is probably that original brief.

-The latest content on Warc includes a detailed look at econometricscourtesy of Admap, a range of reports from conferences around the world and global data on social and digital trends.
-There's also a reminder of our 2014 Toolkit report and a preview of upcoming events.
+The latest content on Warc includes a detailed look at B2B, winners from the ARF Ogivly Awards and a range of reports from conferences around the world.

 Read on for all the news - and to receive content updates like this by monthly email, visit: Your Warc > Email Alerts.